AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 6. On the **Resource group** blade, under **Resource group name**, type a name for the resource group.
 For example, type **sql-ha-rg**.
 7. If you have multiple Azure subscriptions, verify that the subscription is the Azure subscription that you want to create the availability group in.
 8. Select a location.
 The location is the Azure region where you want to create the availability group.
 For this tutorial, we're going to build all resources in one Azure location.
 9. Verify that **Pin to dashboard** is checked.
-This optional setting places a shortcut for the resource group on the Azure portal preview dashboard.
+This optional setting places a shortcut for the resource group on the Azure Portal dashboard.

     ![Resource group](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/01-resourcegroup.png)